pcasteran/terraform-cdk-bundle/README.md

 As usual when using the [CDKTF CLI](https://developer.hashicorp.com/terraform/cdktf/cli-reference/commands), all the commands must be executed from the directory containing the ***CDKTF*** configuration.
-This directory is mounted as a read-write volume in the runned container (`--volume` option), this allows to:
+This directory is mounted as a read-write volume in the run container (`--volume` option), this allows to:

 - access the ***CDKTF*** configuration files from inside the container
 - write the run artifacts inside the `cdktf.out` directory